tertty/pebball-web/README.md

 # Pebball!
 GUI & Web Server
 GUI and Web Server element of the Pebball! tech demo.

+Pebball! is a baseball inspired interactive, motion controlled game concept for the Pebble Smartwatch.
+When paired with the Pebball!
+Web Server, this Watchapp acts as a controller for an endless batting cage reaction mini-game.

 ## Building Docker Image and Self-hosting
 The Dockerfile is set up to automatically start the web server and serve up the client when building the image.